A Temporary Change in Location: Employers of Work-Visa Holders Beware

-Immigration: Mark Williams, Rachael Mason, Nicky Robertson, Hetish Lochan, Daniel Kruger, Julia Strickett, Rita Worner, Lavinia Shanks, Winnie Chen, Ken Huang, Sally Stone, Shi Sheng Cai (Shoosh), Josh Templeton, Mary Zhou, Sarah Kirkwood, Isaac Huang, Sati Ravichandiren, Cameron Hart, Lingbo Yu
+Immigration: Mark Williams, Rachael Mason, Daniel Kruger, Nicky Robertson, Hetish Lochan, Julia Strickett, Rita Worner, Lavinia Shanks, Ken Huang, Sally Stone, Shi Sheng Cai (Shoosh), Josh Templeton, Mary Zhou, Sarah Kirkwood, Isaac Huang, Sati Ravichandiren, Lingbo Yu

 ACC: Andrew Shaw